 3. Conclusions and suggestions for further research

-The BSC is essentially split into two sides, the right side of the canvas allows you to understand what your company want to be and what value it wants to deliver to its target audience, the left side accounts instead for what the company needs to do in order to deliver this value to the market.
+The BMC is essentially split into two sides, the right side of the canvas allows you to understand what your company wants to be and what value it wants to deliver to its target audience, the left side accounts instead for what the company needs to do in order to deliver this value to the market.

-If I dared to provide a guideline, or an ideal order to fill the blocks of the model, I would suggest to:
+If I dared to provide a guideline, or an ideal order to fill the blocks of the model, I would suggest to:.

-Start with the idea.
+- Start with the idea.
 Understand what is at the core of your business and what problem you want to solve for your customers is the starting point of the journey.
-If you look at the current Unicorns (societies valued above 1 billion dollars) you’ll see that nobody tries to reinvent the wheel they all try to solve a problem better than the competition, in many cases using technological breakthroughs.
+If you look at the current Unicorns (companies valued above 1 billion dollars) you’ll see that nobody tries to reinvent the wheel they all try to solve a problem better than the competition, in many cases using technological breakthroughs.

 Now that you’ve decided what you want to be for your customers, it’s time to look at how you can deliver on your promises.

 There are a variety of factors to be considered.
 Starting a business requires us to assess many different variables while making lots of decisions.
-Using a visual tool to step back and take into account the logic that needs to glue our business together.
-If you start lean you can try and make mistakes, change your answers, change your beliefs, challenge your assumptions, make changes every day until you find a business model that really hits the mark.
+Using a visual tool allows us to always keep in mind the logic that needs to glue our business together.
+Remember that you are always allowed to fail, to change your answers, change your beliefs, challenge your assumptions, make changes every day until you find a business model that really hits the mark.

 Don’t try to get the business model right from the start, use post-its and erasable pens instead.
 You are likely to change your mind often.